Sangeetha-007/Pet-Recommendation-System/README.md

 * scikit-learn: Used for model evaluation and train/test splitting

 ## Data Used
-This project uses data scraped from [Sean Casey Animal Rescue] (https://www.nyanimalrescue.org/).
+This project uses data scraped from [Sean Casey Animal Rescue](https://www.nyanimalrescue.org/).
 The final dataset can be found in pets.csv

 ## Training the Model
 The model used to predict was done with Cosine Similarity, visualized with PCA and t-SNE.